celineclarissa/Book-Genre-Prediction/README.md

 # Book Genre Prediction 📚
-This repository showcases how I obtained insights on factors correlating to household income and utilized Machine Learning, as well as Cross Validation techniques to develop a model that can predict household income.
-The model was made using the SVR model algorithm and achieved MAE score of 4,448.
-Then, I evaluated the model’s strengths and weaknesses.
+This repository showcases how I analyzed characteristics of books based on genre and developed a model that can predict the genre of a book based on the book summary with NLP technique.
+Achieved accuracy rate of 23% and evaluated the model’s strengths and weaknesses.
 The analysis and model is deployed on Hugging Face for effective use.

 ## Background ❓
 I am a data scientist at a book distribution company.
 As a company, it is important to know the characteristics of books in order to sort books based on its genre.
 The information can then be used to make strategies based on book genre.